adiozdaniel/ascii-art/README.md

 This program is designed to graphically represent an input string using different ASCII formats.

-These formats are represented in banner files:
+These formats are represented in the following banner files:

 - standard.txt
 - shadow.txt